Tenerife Carnival 2025

 DSC01314

 The tradition of holding carnivals on Tenerife dates back to the 17th century.
-European customs came to the island along with the conquistadors.
-The first masquerade festival can be considered the staged wedding of the court of Philip IV.
-Everyone was in disguise: the courtiers dressed as ladies, the king as a lackey, the queen as a commoner.
-At that festival, ordinary residents of the island were also masked.
-Remaining unrecognized, they could mock the shortcomings of their masters.
-The carnival freedom lifted all prohibitions and prejudices.
+European customs arrived on the island with the conquistadors.
+The first masquerade festival can be considered a staged wedding of Philip IV’s court.
+Everyone dressed up: courtly men as ladies, the king as a servant, the queen as a commoner.
+At that celebration, ordinary islanders also hid behind masks.
+Remaining unrecognized, they could mock the flaws of their masters.
+The carnival freedom removed all prohibitions and prejudices.

 DSC00779

-This principle is still followed.
-During the carnival, all norms of decent behavior are lifted – people allow themselves harmless hooliganism and even petty theft.
-Masks conceal all transgressions!
-The police have a hard time during this period, but no hooligans can ruin the amazing festive atmosphere.
+This principle is still followed today.
+During carnival time, all norms of proper behavior are suspended – people allow themselves harmless mischief and even petty theft.
+Masks hide all transgressions!
+It’s a tough time for the police, but no troublemakers can destroy the amazing festive atmosphere.

 DSC01331

-There were periods of prosperity, times of stagnation and fierce persecution in the history of carnivals.
-During the dictatorship of Franco, the holiday was banned, its name could not even be mentioned.
-Subsequently, the official ban was lifted, but the carnival was condemned and considered an unworthy event.
-The residents of Tenerife ignored the prohibitions and prejudices, and held their carnival illegally.
+In the history of carnivals, there were periods of prosperity, times of stagnation, and cruel persecutions.
+During Franco’s dictatorship, the festival was banned, and even mentioning its name was forbidden.
+Later, the official ban was lifted, but the carnival was still condemned and considered an unworthy event.
+The residents of Tenerife ignored the bans and prejudices, and held their carnival illegally.

 DSC01334

 The tradition was revived by 1961.
-In 1967, the “Winter Festival” took place, which attracted tourists to the island.
-Soon it was renamed the Carnival.
-Since then, El Carnaval de Tenerife has once again become a national holiday – revered and beloved.
+In 1967, a «Winter Festival» was held, which attracted tourists to the island.
+Soon it was renamed to Carnival.
+Since then, El Carnaval de Tenerife has once again become a national holiday – revered and loved.

 DSC00842

-Since 1976, the celebrations have been officially permitted by the government and fixed in the calendar.
-Since 1980, the holiday has become an international event.
-The 1987 carnival, held in the capital, was entered into the Guinness Book of Records.
-At that time, more than two hundred thousand people simultaneously participated in the street salsa to the songs of Celia Cruz.
+Since 1976, the celebrations were officially permitted by the government and fixed in the calendar.
+Since 1980, the festival has become an international event.
+The 1987 carnival in the capital was entered into the Guinness Book of Records.
+Then, more than two hundred thousand people simultaneously participated in street salsa dancing to the songs of Celia Cruz.

 DSC00847

-The festival becomes brighter and grander every year.
-Each time, the main theme of the new carnival is determined.
-Usually it is related to historical events and published on the official website of the event.
+Year after year, the festival becomes brighter and more expansive.
+Each time, a main theme for the new carnival is determined.
+Usually, it is related to historical events and is published on the official website of the event.

 DSC00853

-Ordinary residents of the Canary Islands show off in front of the audience without any complexes.
+Ordinary Canary Islands residents show off in front of the audience without any complexes.
 Everything happens sincerely and naturally.
-It’s worth noting the fun grandmas.
+It’s worth noting the cheerful grannies.

 DSC00804

-Ladies are beautiful and attractive at any age.
+Ladies of any age are beautiful and attractive.

 DSC01089

-No one is shy about their body.
+No one is embarrassed by their body.
 Everyone loves themselves as they are.

 DSC00867